Kentucky & the Great

 Day 2 Louisville, KY

 Today we’ll make our way to Kentucky, the Bluegrass State.
-Upon arrival to Lexington, we will visit the Frazier History Museum, the starting point of the Kentucky Bourbon Trail.
-We’ll get an overview of the history of Bourbon and learn why it’s so vital to Kentucky.
-After our tour, we’ll do a Bourbon Tasting.
+Upon arrival to Louisville, we will visit the Louisville Slugger Museum & Factory.
+Along with the fascinating bat factory tour, we will see galleries filled with remarkable memorabilia and entertaining interactive exhibits.
+You don’t have to be a big baseball fan to enjoy yourself here.
+There’s something fun for everyone!
+After our tour, we will head to our hotel to check-in.
 Dinner is included this evening at a local restaurant.
 After dinner we’ll visit the annual Jack O’Lantern Spectacular.
 Walk along a winding path in Iroquiois Park seeing more than 5,000 artistically carved pumpkins in themed settings.
 (B, D)

 Day 8 Lexington, KY